 It has been determined that in the hospitality industry Food & Beverage Department is one of the biggest and most useful departments.
 This is commonly known by its initials as F&B. It grew out of simple origins: as people traveled from their homes, going about their business, they often had a need or desire to eat or drink.
 Others were encouraged to meet this demand by supplying food and drink.
 As the interests of the public became more diverse, so too did the offerings of the food and beverage sector.

-Today, this industry as huge as of approximately $709 Billion in the year 2015 and the projected amount by the end of 2017 is approximately $798 Billion which is expected to grow to $950 to $1000 Billion by the year 2020.
-Food expenditure constitutes the majority of our consumption basket and with an increasing young population, eating out will only grow.
-Eating out has evolved from an occasion driven activity to an occasion in itself for the youth for whom eating out is the most favored activity besides hanging out with friends.
+Today, this industry is as huge as approximately $709 Billion in the year 2015, and the projected amount by the end of 2017 is approximately $798 Billion which is expected to grow to $950 to $1000 Billion by the year 2020.
+Food expenditure constitutes the majority of our consumption basket and with an increasingly young population, eating out will only grow.
+Eating out has evolved from an occasion-driven activity to an occasion in itself for the youth for whom eating out is the most favored activity besides hanging out with friends.

-With the hotels and restaurants going digital, this industry has revolutionized quiet a lot in last few years.
-Consumers are increasingly turning to their mobile devices for help with their dining choices, it is imperative that restaurants market to diners via mobile.
-As per a survey held amongst more than 1000, the report showed that 53 percent of respondents had used their phone to find a restaurant location, while 49 percent had done so to browse a restaurant’s menu.
-In addition, 35 percent of respondents had used their phone to place an order for pick-up or delivery, and 25 percent had made a dining reservation with their phone.
+With hotels and restaurants going digital, this industry has revolutionized quite a lot in the last few years.
+Consumers are increasingly turning to their mobile devices for help with their dining choices, so it is imperative that restaurants market to diners via mobile.
+As per a survey held amongst more than 1000, the report showed that 53 percent of respondents had used their phones to find a restaurant location, while 49 percent had done so to browse a restaurant’s menu.
+In addition, 35 percent of respondents had used their phones to place an order for pick-up or delivery, and 25 percent had made a dining reservation with their phones.